 Custom fields allow your team to capture important data for Companies, Contacts, and Opportunities in Spiro.
 These fields can be used to filter lists in Spiro and create insightful reports around data.

-As an Admin, you can customize fields under Settings > Custom Fields/Entities.
+As an Admin, you can customize fields under Settings > Customization.
 You can add fields to Contact, Companies or Opportunities or to custom entities and objects such as Reminders, Activity or User.

 Reminder: The entity is a section in Spiro, such as Company, Contact, or Opportunity to track data.

 - For more details on custom entities related to Company, Contact or Opportunity, go to our Custom Entities page.